Kalmy8/Obsidian-DS-Base/discrete variable.md

 - Number of students in the class (10-25)
 - ...

-Some common-used visualization techniques for such variables would be: [[piecharts]], [[barplots]]
+Some common-used visualization techniques for such variables would be: [piecharts](piecharts.md), [barplots](barplots.md)

-On practice, a discrete variable can be treated as a [[continuous variable]], if number of observations is high and the variance of the data is high.
+On practice, a discrete variable can be treated as a [continuous variable](continuous%20variable.md), if number of observations is high and the variance of the data is high.
 Imagine that you have a class with people all of different ages from 1 to 60, and all ages are well-presented.

 In such sense, **a discrete variable is more like a characteristic of your dataset** and not of the nature of the original variable.